Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 Shareholders who intend to attend at the Annual General Meeting must:

-The notification should include the shareholder's name, personal or company registration number, address and telephone number.
-The data received will be computerised and used solely for the purpose of the Annual General Meeting 2017.
+The notification should include the shareholder's name, personal or company registration number, address, telephone number and number of assistants (no more than two).
+The data received will be computerised and used solely for the purpose of the Annual General Meeting 2018.
 For shareholders wishing to participate through an authorised representative, the Company will provide proxy templates on the Company's website, www.bufab.com.
 Shareholders participating through an authorised representative should submit the proxy to the above address prior to the date of the Annual General Meeting.

 B. AGENDA ITEMS ON THE ANNUAL GENERAL MEETING